Stuart David

-Stuart David is a Scottish musician, songwriter and novelist.
+Stuart David (born 26 December 1969) is a Scottish musician, songwriter and novelist.
 He co-founded the band Belle and Sebastian and was a member from 1996 to 2000, and then went on to front Looper (1998–present).
-He has published five novels – Nalda Said (IMP, 1999), The Peacock Manifesto (IMP, 2001), Peacock's Tale (Barcelona Review, 2011), Jackdaw & the Randoms (Hotkey, 2015) and Peacock's Alibi (Polygon, 2018) – and one volume of memoir, In The All-Night Cafe (Little, Brown, 2015), chronicling the formation of Belle and Sebastian.
+He has published seven novels – Nalda Said (IMP, 1999), The Peacock Manifesto (IMP, 2001), Peacock's Tale (Barcelona Review, 2011), Jackdaw & the Randoms (Hotkey, 2015), Peacock & The Poet (2016), Peacock's Alibi (Polygon, 2018), and Dying For A Dram (2021)– and one volume of memoir, In The All-Night Cafe (Little, Brown, 2015), chronicling the formation of Belle and Sebastian.

 Early life

-David grew up in the small town of Alexandria, West Dunbartonshire, on the west coast of Scotland (1975–1995).
-The son of a toolmaker, he had a traditionally working-class upbringing, attending The Vale of Leven Academy (1981–1987).
+David grew up in the small town of Alexandria, West Dunbartonshire, on the west coast of Scotland The son of a toolmaker, he had a traditionally working-class upbringing, attending The Vale of Leven Academy (1981–1987).
 He began writing songs at the age of 14, and started his first band a year later.
 In 1989 he attended a year-long course in Electronic Music Recording at Clydebank Technical College, writing his first two unpublished novels when the course ended (Francis' Point and The Bleach Field).
 In 1994 he joined a course for unemployed musicians in Glasgow called Beatbox, where he met Stuart Murdoch.
 Together they played in two early bands (Lisa Helps The Blind and Rhode Island) before forming Belle and Sebastian to make a single for the Stow College label Electric Honey.
 The planned single quickly became the album Tigermilk.